This blog may contain affiliate links. Read our disclosure policy for more info.

 Plus, remember those quokkas I mentioned earlier?
 They are here too!
 This is the only place in the world where you can find these super friendly little animals.
 They come right up to you so you can pose for a selfie, and they always look like they are smiling.
 You honestly can’t have a bad day when you are with them!

-If you want to have everything you need for the best day on Rottnest Island, this full-day tour has you covered.
+If you want to have everything you need for the best day, there are plenty of great Rottnest Island tours that take care of all the planning.
+My pick is this full-day tour!
 You’ll not only get a ferry ride out to the island, but a bike and snorkel gear to explore once you’re here.
 You’ll get tons of free time on the island, so you can explore at your pace too.
-It’s a steal at $109 AUD per person.
+It’s a steal at $155 AUD per person.

 A spectacular way to see Rottnest Island is from the air!
 Take a seaplane tour from Perth as you soar over Rottnest Island before landing nearby.
 You’ll have tea and lunch at Hotel Rottnest before having two hours to see the island from the ground.
 Then you’ll fly back to Perth!
-The tour is around $650 AUD and also includes transport from your hotel.
+The tour is just under $700 AUD and also includes transport from your hotel.

 3. Wander around Fremantle